Tina Turner: Early success: 1960–1965

 Bullock was introduced to the public as Tina Turner with the single "A Fool in Love" in July 1960.
 It reached No. 2 on the Hot R&B Sides chart and No. 27 on the Billboard Hot 100.
 Journalist Kurt Loder described the track as "the blackest record to ever creep into the white pop charts since Ray Charles's gospel-styled 'What'd I Say' that previous summer".
 Another single from the duo, "It's Gonna Work Out Fine", reached No. 14 on the Hot 100 and No. 2 on the R&B chart in 1961, earning them a Grammy nomination for Best Rock and Roll Performance.
-Singles released between 1960 and 1962 included the R&B hits "I Idolize You", "Poor Fool", and "Tra La La La La".
+Other singles Ike and Tina Turner released between 1960 and 1962 included the R&B hits "I Idolize You", "Poor Fool", and "Tra La La La La".

-After the release of "A Fool in Love", Ike created the Ike & Tina Turner Revue, which included the Kings of Rhythm and a girl group, the Ikettes, as backing vocalists and dancers.
+After the release of "A Fool in Love", Ike Turner created the Ike & Tina Turner Revue, which included the Kings of Rhythm and a girl group, the Ikettes, as backing vocalists and dancers.
 He remained in the background as the bandleader.
-Ike put the entire revue through a rigorous touring schedule across the United States, performing 90 days straight in venues around the country.
-During the days of the Chitlin' Circuit, the Ike & Tina Turner Revue built a reputation as "one of the most hottest, most durable, and potentially most explosive of all R&B ensembles", rivaling the James Brown Revue in terms of musical spectacle.
-Due to their profitable performances, they were able to perform in front of desegregated audiences in southern clubs and hotels.
+Ike Turner put the entire revue through a rigorous touring schedule across the United States, performing 90 days straight in venues around the country.
+During the days of the Chitlin' Circuit, the Ike & Tina Turner Revue built a reputation as "one of the hottest, most durable, and potentially most explosive of all R&B ensembles", rivaling the James Brown Revue in terms of musical spectacle.
+Due to their profitable performances, they were able to perform in front of desegregated audiences in Southern clubs and hotels.